Victor Frankenstein: Morality

 The story is never told by a heterodiegetic narrator.
 Successive layers of first-person narration are superimposed by the echoes left in the various listeners and the reader.
 None of the three narrators is Mary Shelley's spokesperson, at least not unreservedly.
 She entrusts each with words, and therefore character traits, principles, actions, feelings and emotions that she seems to approve of, and others that she rejects.
 The good and the not-so-good, the evil and the not-so-evil are all mixed up to varying degrees, and the author uses a range of devices, albeit rather limited and rather stereotyped, to let her degree of sympathy, aversion or amused contempt shine through.
 At times, she approaches the narrators - who are never protagonists in the raw, since all actions belong to the past and are filtered through a network of successive consciousnesses - only to distance herself from them in a constant game of hide-and-seek, swaying to the whim of her irony.

-This explains why the author sometimes seems to be moving in the direction of Walton's romantic enthusiasm, or even Frankenstein's, and at other times to be completely detached from it.
+This explains why the author sometimes seems to move toward Walton's romantic enthusiasm, or even Frankenstein's, and at other times seems completely detached from it.